Significant Trials and Cases of Thomas A. French

 - Computer Distributorship Litigation.
 The plaintiff was appointed as a distributor for Sperry Corp. personal computers.
 Immediately thereafter, Sperry merged with Boroughs Corp. to form Unisys Corp.
 Plaintiff’s distributorship was then terminated.
 Plaintiff brought a breach of contract and fraud action against Unisys seeking damages.
 Following a week long jury trial, a verdict in excess of $1 million was returned in favor of the firm's client.
 The case was subsequently settled on a confidential basis.

 - Sale of Drug Store Chain – Fraud and Breach of Contract.
 The plaintiffs owned and operated a chain of drug stores located throughout Central Pennsylvania.
 Defendant corporation agreed to purchase the drug store chain for a fixed multi-million dollar price, plus an “earn-out” measured by the cash flow of the business for a one year period.
 Defendant then merged with another publicly held corporation which integrated the business with its other operations, and refused to pay the earn-out.
-The case went to mediation and was favorably settled on a confidential basis.
+Following two years of extensive litigation in the United States District Court for the Middle District of Pennsylvania, the case went to mediation and was favorably settled on a confidential basis.

 - Unfair Competition Between Labor Unions.
 Represented plaintiff, a statewide union, in a suit for alleged breach of fiduciary duty and defamation arising from defection of union locals and representatives to a competing statewide union, in which over $10 million in damages were claimed.
 The case was appealed to Third Circuit Court of Appeals and a Petition for Certiorari to the United States Supreme Court was filed.
 The matter was settled on a confidential basis.
 (Published Opinion)